 Advanced diagnosis and treatment

+The Division of Oral and Maxillofacial Surgery at Mayo Clinic in Minnesota includes a full range of diagnostic, outpatient and inpatient services.
 Mayo Clinic patients have access to the latest imaging and diagnostic tools available.
 An oral and maxillofacial surgeon will usually oversee your care at Mayo.

 Examples of jaw tumors and cysts treated at Mayo Clinic include: